 Table 3 presents results of the simulation analysis.
 In the full model, higher levels of wealth inequality are observed than of income inequality, which corresponds to inequality patterns observed in the data.
-The simulated steady-state value of the Gini index is 0.82 for net wealth and 0.56 for income26.
-The values are consistent with the recent estimates based on data from the U.S. SCF, and are particularly close to the net wealth Gini index in the subprime period between 2001-2007 and the income Gini index in 2000 (Wolff 2017)27.
-Using data from the U.S. SCF, Wolff (2021) estimates a value of 0.87 for the Gini index of net wealth and 0.57 for pre-tax income in the 2019 wave of the survey.
+The simulated steady-state value of the Gini index is 0.83 for net wealth and 0.59 for income24.
+The values are consistent with the recent estimates based on data from the U.S. SCF.
+In contrast to other surveys of household income and wealth (namely the Panel Study of Income Dynamics), the U.S. SCF oversamples rich households to account for the impact of systematic non-response of wealthy households that is common in household survey data.
+Using data from the U.S. SCF, Wolff (2017) estimates a value of 0.87 for the Gini index of net wealth and 0.57 for pre-tax income in 2013.